microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

 Bot Framework v4 bot authentication using Subject Name/Issuer

-This bot has been created using [Bot Framework](https://dev.botframework.com/), is shows how to use the bot authentication capabilities of Azure Bot Service.
+This bot has been created using Bot Framework, is shows how to use the bot authentication capabilities of Azure Bot Service.
 In this sample, we use a local or KeyVault certificate and the MSAL Subject Name/Issuer configuration to create the Bot Framework Authentication.
+>NOTE: Microsoft's first-party resources are required to test this sample.

+## Interacting with the bot

+This sample uses the bot authentication capabilities of Azure Bot Service, providing features to make it easier to develop a bot that authenticates users using digital security certificates.
+You just need to provide the certificate data linked to the managed identity and run the bot, then communicate with it to validate its correct authentication.

 ## Prerequisites